 Performance reviews of executives are conducted formally on a bi-annual basis.
 The performance review process is critical to the development of executives and enables performance issues to be addressed.
 The Group has identified core competencies for the key roles in the organisation and these are incorporated into individual job descriptions.
-During the performance review process, the performance of executives is assessed against the business objectives and core competencies.
+During the performance review process, the performance of executives is assessed against the business objectives, core competencies and personal goals.